Comprehensive Emergency Management Plan and Emergency Support Functions (ESFs)

 The Comprehensive Emergency Management Plan (CEMP) guides county behavior before, during, and after a disaster.
 It defines who does what, when, where and how, in order to mitigate, prepare for, respond to and recover from the effects of natural, technological and human-caused hazards.

-The CEMP consists of the basic plan, functional annexes, support annexes and hazard- or incident-specific annexes.
-The basic plan was adopted August 4, 2015.
-Functional and support annexes will be reviewed and updated on a 4-year cycle.
+The CEMP consists of the basic plan, functional annexes and hazard- or incident-specific annexes.
+The basic plan was adopted June 29, 2021.
+Functional annexes will be reviewed and updated on a 4-year cycle.

-Functional and support annexes are scheduled to be reviewed for consistency with the National Response Framework and the State CEMP 2015-2018.
+Functional annexes are scheduled to be reviewed for consistency with the National Response Framework and the State CEMP 2019-2024.